w3f/polkadot-wiki/docs/maintain/maintain-guides-opengov.md

 **Max Deciding** - The maximum number of referenda that can be in the decision period of a track all at once.

-**Confirm Period** - The total time the referenda meets all of the the approval criteria during the decision period.

-**Min Enactment Period** - Minimum amount of time that an approved proposal must be in the dispatch queue after approval.
-The proposer has an option to set the enactment period to be of any value greater than the min enactment period.

 **Conviction**: A multiplier to increase voting power.

 **Approval**: the share of the approval vote-weight after adjustments for conviction against the total number of vote-weight for both approval and rejection